ms-iot/content/Casablanca.md

 # Create a new project
 1. Create a new project from the template.
 2. Tools >> NuGet Package Manager >> Package Manager Console
-* Type `Install-Package cpprestsdk` into the command line.
+* Type `Install-Package cpprestsdk -Version 2.2.0` into the command line.
 3. Replace the existing code in main.cpp with the following code: